 Made from real hair, the pieces came in all colours so could be matched to the wearer’s own hair colour, or a fashion colour used for contrast.
 Some pieces came ready curled and styled – they simply needed pinning onto the head and dressing in with the natural hair.

 Wearing flowers in the hair was popular with teens.
 In the mid-1950s, flowers became quite trendy and wreaths of carnations and daisies were worn around the head.
-A rose corsage was worn on the side on the head, or pinned into a chignon.
+A rose corsage was worn on the side of the head or pinned into a chignon.

 Headbands were made of plastic, metal and material.
 They could be plain or decorated with things like flowers, jewels or fur.

 Headbands helped when growing out shorter hairstyles like the Italian cut.
-For example, a thin headband was placed over the front hair, pulling it smooth, and the back hair would be fluffed out.
+For example, a thin headband was placed over the front hair, pulling it smooth.
+The back hair would then be fluffed out.

 Made from material like silk organza, headscarves were loosely draped over the head and tied under the chin.
 If the material was long enough, they were also tied around the neck.

 Hats were essential for all but the most casual occasions in the early 1950s.
 However, by the mid-’50s, hats became worn less often, as the formality of having a hat, gloves and bag was tailing off.

 Most 1950s hats were small and compact.
 The exception was sun hats – a wider-brimmed cartwheel type hat designed to keep the sun off the face in summer.